coder13/algdb-old/README.md

-# CLLTrainer
+# AlgDB
-Website for learning C*LL algs
+Website for based off of http://algdb.net for learning algsets.

+Stack used: Webpack, react, bootstrap, ampersandjs.